cdunn2002/215_assignment0/README.md

 - Become comfortable reading and interpreting oceanic data
 - Make a functioning line of code that leads to a solution
 <br>
-Warm coffee in the morning
+Warm coffee in the morning!